 - Identify rationales, features, and criticisms of cooperative learning and learning styles.

 Course Requirements Checklist

-The candidate will research and identify 8 events from the last 50 years that have influenced education.
-The candidate must locate at least two political influences, two business group influences, and two advocacy group influences within the 8 events.
+The candidate will research and identify 5 events from the last 50 years that have influenced education.
+The candidate must locate at least one political influences, one business group influences, and one advocacy group influences within the 5 events.
 The candidate will summarize the event, the impact on education, and provide a personal application of the influence for each event.
 The candidate must utilize scholarly research to support each summary and impact on education paragraphs.
 This assignment must be submitted using the provided template and must adhere to current APA standards.
 (MLO: B)